 The environment we work in has certain qualities.
 We keep air conditioners clean and serviced every three months to prevent harmful bacteria growing and affecting health.
 Keep work areas clear from clutter and free from Dust or harmful chemical particles in the air or in the water.
 Gasses and other harmful substances used in processing should be treated / filter before exiting into the air or water or disposed of correctly and responsibly, taking care not to harm the environment.

 Compliance officers are well informed in the everyday practices of conducting work in a sensible safe manner.
 Compliance officers or also known as health and safety representatives have to undergo training to be informed and know the regulatory laws and municipal bylaws.
-There are these rules to adhere to and put some measures into place and that determines how compliant you are as a company or Non-Compliant, to the Health and Safety Act.
+There are these rules to adhere to and put some measures into place and that determines how compliant you are as a company or Non-Compliant, to the Health & Safety Act.

 Do Non-Compliance hold any benefits to us?

 As a matter of fact, it does not hold any benefits to be non-compliant.
 We save lives in the workplace and do not let uninformed workers perform irresponsible acts which is one of the highest causes of accidents today in the world.
 We care about staying healthy so we stay healthy and take less sick days.
-We can have costly fines from the Health and Safety Inspectors and is often less expensive to adhere to health and safety standards than paying the fine.
+We can have costly fines from the Health & Safety Inspectors and is often less expensive to adhere to health & safety standards than paying the fine.
 Thousands of rands of fines can be the bank breaker in a business, but we can put just a few standards in place to avoid these massive fines and legal costs.
 Why take the risk?
 Would you pay exorbitant legal costs or like to pay enormous medical bills and explain to the families that an accident could have been prevented if we had just done this or that.
 I’m sure the answer is great big capital letter “NO” in inverted commas!

 A compliance certificate can be obtained for being Health, Safety and Environment Safe and this protects us as a company.
-Health and safety in the workplace revolves around identifying and controlling possible hazards that could cause an incident or harm to individuals.
+Health & safety in the workplace revolves around identifying and controlling possible hazards that could cause an incident or harm to individuals.
 There are various ways to determine how healthy and safe your workplace is.
-Most can be done by those involved in the company's health and safety committee.
+Most can be done by those involved in the company's health & safety committee.
 Having it audited by specialists at least once a year, also updates you about your technical and moral compliance.

 Where risk assessments only consider previous risk assessments reports, the company's Occupational Health Safety and Environmental policy, hazard reports, minutes of the health and safety committee, SOP's and other relevant documentation, a compliance audit will benchmark you status to sources over and above what is available in the workplace.
 Compliance Officers also consider good practices in the industry, additional by-laws and legislation as well as international benchmarks to determine if your company is compliant.